chinzhengjie/ZJ_Portfolio/Cyclistic Case Study/README.md

 I opted to analyse the data and see what insights I could find.???

-As the data was extremely large, I found it easiet to work on the data with R Desktop.
+As the data was extremely large, I found it easier to work on the data with R Desktop.

 <br/>